 Friends, if you try this insanely easy recipe, let us know!
 Leave a comment it, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers!

-- 2 Tbsp (28 g) melted vegan butter (or sub coconut oil), plus more for cooking
+- 2 Tbsp melted vegan butter (or sub coconut oil // plus more for cooking)

-- 1 Tbsp (7 g) cornstarch or arrowroot starch (for binding)
+- 1 Tbsp cornstarch or arrowroot starch (for binding)

 - Preheat oven to 375 degrees F (190 C) and arrange a rack in the center of the oven.
-Also generously grease a standard muffin tin with oil of choice, otherwise the potatoes will stick.
+Also line a standard muffin tin with parchment liners (to prevent sticking) and generously grease them with oil of choice (for flavor).

-- Divide mixture evenly between 12 muffin tins, filling each tin with about 1/4 cup of the potato mixture.
+- Divide mixture evenly between 12 muffin tins (amount as original recipe is written // adjust if altering batch size), filling each tin with about 1/4 cup of the potato mixture.
 Press down gently to form.
 Sprinkle the tops with a pinch more salt and pepper and bake for 20 minutes.